 - Unsuccessful coping skills

 When you’re working with a therapist, you’ll have a safe place to open up about what you’re going through as well as your past.
 There may be some things in your history that you’ve been unwilling to face because they’re too difficult to discuss.
 A therapist will be there to guide you through this process and help you while you analyze your situation.
-Although it will be difficult at first, you’ll begin to find relief through speaking with someone about your issues.
+Although it will be difficult at first, you’ll begin to find relief by speaking with someone about your issues.

-Stubbornness can Lead to Chronic Relapse
+Stubbornness can lead to Chronic Relapse

 Compared to other chronic illnesses such as cancer, diabetes, and heart disease, you have the best chance at relapse prevention.
 Unfortunately, although this is true for everyone with addiction, relapse rates are still high.
 One of the main issues is that many people refuse to take the suggestions that they’re presented with.